NottingHack/rules/index.rst

     We ask that you respect the Hackspace.
 Do this by **cleaning up after yourself**, by being careful not to **damage infrastructure** and by **reporting both damaged/broken tools and infrastructure**.
 5. Do Not Hack
     Do Not Hack is an integral part of the Hackspace.
 Do Not Hack means you are claiming materials, a donation or a project as your own, and requesting that no other members 'hack' the component parts.
-6. Abiding by UK Law
+6. UK Legislation
-    Whilst in the Hackspace you must abide by all applicable UK laws.
+    Whilst in the Hackspace you must abide by all applicable UK laws and legislation.
 7. Storage in the Hackspace
     Remember that the **Hackspace has limited storage space**.
 We have designated storage space for **consumables, resources** and **members’ storage**.
 8. Donating to the Hackspace